 The ban came after Ireland had played two matches, the first against Italy, which they won 1 - 0, and the second against Mexico, which they lost 2 - 1.

-An RTÉ News report from 25 June 1994.
+An RTÉ News broadcast on 25 June 1994.

 Jack Charlton (with a pint) at the World Cup draw in 1993.